 Montreat, North Carolina

-Montreat College is a small Christian liberal arts college located in the heart of the beautiful Blue Ridge Mountains.
+Montreat College is a small Christian college located in the heart of the beautiful Blue Ridge Mountains.
 Students may choose from 19 majors and 48 minors and concentrations.
-Especially popular degree programs include:
+Especially popular academic programs include:

 - business administration